 The National Association for Rare Disorders: This came highly recommended by trusted professionals.

-Special Education and Special Needs Law in Phoenix, AZ: Unfortunately, once you make it past the hospital stage you may need to deal with special education..
-At some point, at many points, you will have to fight there too.
+Special Education and Special Needs Law in Phoenix, AZ: Unfortunately, once you make it past the hospital stage you will probably have to deal with special education.
+This is one fight that never ends.
 In AZ these two lawyers are among the best and most caring:

 Lori Bird: When you need an advocate to attend IEP meetings with you.